netbox-community/ansible_modules/docs/plugins/netbox_location_module.rst

     To install it use: :code:`ansible-galaxy collection install netbox.netbox`.

-    To use it in a playbook, specify: :code:`netbox.netbox.netbox_tenant_group`.
+    To use it in a playbook, specify: :code:`netbox.netbox.netbox_location`.

 .. version_added

-.. versionadded:: 0.1.0 of netbox.netbox
+.. versionadded:: 3.3.0 of netbox.netbox

 .. contents::
    :local: